 The relationship built through this interaction is a win-win.
 It allows the student to see what working in that industry is really like.
 At the same time, the employer builds rapport with the school and the student.
 A semester-long investment can turn into a lifelong employee.
 And it opens the door for further involvement in school-industry partnerships in the future: when the school is making big decisions, they may ask for your input.

-Check with your local school to see if they are in need of business partners for capstone projects.
+Check with your local technical college or university to see if they are in need of business partners for capstone projects.
+We recommend reaching out to the dean or instructor of a relevant program.
 And if a school-business partnership is new to their project guidelines?
 It’s a great opportunity for you to get in on the ground floor.

 Work-based learning and Youth Apprenticeship programs allow students to complete their education while gaining work experience under the mentorship of an industry leader.
 While this is the largest time investment for an employer, it provides the strongest connection between business and education in developing the career path for a student.